jinghuazhao/SWATH-MS/README.md

     * PLINK2 is attractive with its speed.
     * QUICKTEST is faster than SNPTEST and takes into account uncertainty, and is therefore more preferable.
     * SNPTEST gives verbose screen output with -printids.
+* [swath-ms.ipynb](swath-ms.ipynb) is a Jupyter notebook calling tensorQTL -- it is not entirely ready due to missing information.

+Therefore with the eventual option of pilot samples plut genotypes with an MAF cutoff 0.01, SLURM may or may not be needed.

 ## URLs